esbanarango/ember-model-validator/README.md

 ## Usage

 **Ember-model-validator** provides a decorator to be included in your models for adding validation support.
-This decorator can be imported from your app's namespace (e.g. `ember-model-validator/decorators/object-validator` in your models).
+This decorator can be imported from your app's namespace (e.g. `import { modelValidator, objectValidator } from 'ember-model-validator';` in your models).

 By including **Ember-model-validator's** decorator into your model, this will have a `validate` function available, it is a _synchronous_ function which returns either **true** or **false**.